FahChotnoparatpat/Machine-Learning-Predicting-MDD-Relapses/README.md

-# Predicting the Chances of MDD (Major Depressive Disorder) Relapes through Machine Learning Models
+# Predicting the Chances of MDD (Major Depressive Disorder) Relapses through Machine Learning Models

 This is an Applied Data Analysis project, where I created Logistic Regression, Decision Tree, and Random Forests model to predict whether a MDD patient will have a relapse.